 In a nutshell, his book is about the atrocity of greed, the ‘anarchonomics’ of the wild-west-world we’ve allowed to happen right under our noses, and with our consent.
 The efficiencies that our technologies have afforded us are not benefiting everyone as promised.
 All the gains are going to the top, and the higher up the pyramid you are, the greater the gains.
 Our time saving conveniences that assured us of having more free time, more leisure, more personal expression, have not delivered.
 They have not been distributed evenly or fairly.
 They have been appropriated by the outlaws of Wall Street and the utopian turncoats of Silicon Valley.
 They’ve stolen our future.
-While the common person should have a shorter workweek, more vacation, better benefits, and more time to pursue one’s dreams, develop new skills, explore new advocations, improve the mind, John Doe is, instead, working longer hours, struggling to make ends meet, worn down with little time leftover for self improvement.
+While the common person should have a shorter workweek, more vacation, better benefits, and more time to pursue one’s dreams, develop new skills, explore new advocations, improve the mind, John Doe is, instead, working longer hours, struggling to make ends meet, worn down, and left with little time leftover for self improvement.
 The riches the digital world provide are not for him to enjoy.

 Hill’s book is a read that goes along the same vein as many other books I’ve reviewed.
 It’s another notch in the bedpost of the mounting evidence against the idea that unbridled capitalism is good.
 Free markets are good at the personal, small scale one-to-one level.
 At the grand national/global scale, free markets run fierce and feral.
 Large scale free markets haven’t a conscience.
 They don’t feel pain.
 They run on speculation fueled by boom & bust.
 But real ordinary people do not benefit from a system of explosive expansion and bursting bubbles.
 Real people get hurt and are left to fend for themselves in the remains of the devastation.
 The rich merely suffer an inconvenient setback, only to repeat the process again and again and again and. . .